vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 ## Outstanding Questions

-- Should the default be to not emit tags?
-Could the default be different for OP users and standard Vector users?
-- What should the source be tagged as for events that go through a transform that could potentially combine one event from multiple sources - eg. `reduce`?
-- What should the source be for events that come from no source (emitted by the `lua` transform)?
-- Not all sources will have a `service`.
-Should we default the service to a value, emit a null service tag or not include the tag at all if there is no service?

 ## Plan Of Attack

 Incremental steps to execute this change.
 These will be converted to issues after the RFC is approved: